 The dentist near you may recommend oral sedation, nitrous oxide, and intravenous sedation, which are the primary methods of sedating children.
 Oral sedation is administered orally by mouth or through the nose immediately after patients arrive for their appointment.
 The medications require about 20 minutes for maximum effectiveness.
 Oral sedation does not induce sleep in patients but helps them to relax and stay calm.

-Nitrous oxide, which is also known as laughing gas, is often administered by the pediatric dentist Milford, CT, to calm children.
+Nitrous oxide, which is also known as laughing gas, is often administered by the pediatric dentist in Fairfield, to calm children.
 A combination of nitrous oxide and oxygen is delivered by a mask to relax the patient within five minutes and experience euphoric feelings during the procedure.
 When the process is over, the dentist gives pure oxygen to the patient to clear out the remaining nitrous oxide.

 Intravenous sedation is administered via a needle inserted into the patient’s vein.
 Nitrous oxide is also used to make sure the child sleeps before inserting the needle on the back of the child’s hand.
 Also entered is a tube into the child’s throat to help with breathing.